pucheng-tan/WordFlow-wiki/Requirements-Research/APIs.md

 There's a trademark symbol, which a user could not really type

 ### Random Words:
-https://developer.wordnik.com/ -also provides audio pronunciations (not yet tested)
+https://developer.wordnik.com/ -also provides audio pronunciations (currently testing)

 -Not an API, but a Python module